-The presented system closely follows mechanisms of memory organization theorized by \shortciteA{kintsch1978toward}.
+\paragraph{Limitations.} The presented system closely follows mechanisms of memory organization theorized by \shortciteA{kintsch1978toward}.
 As such, the system presents a number of processing limitations inherent to the KvD theory itself which we now elaborate on.

 First, the constrained amount of content units in working memory at any given time poses a limitation to how much information the system has access to when updating the score of memory tree nodes.
-It is entirely possible that some propositions are pruned away and never recalled again, in which case its score will be zero.
+It is entirely possible that some propositions are pruned away and never recalled again, in which case their score will be zero.

 Second, \citeA{kintsch1978toward} define the recall mechanism as a routine capable of pulling an unlimited number of propositions from long-term memory.
 Additionally, propositions might not be recalled \textit{verbatim} but simplified, given that the difficulty to recall specific details increases over time \cite{postman1965short}.
-In system \texttt{TreeKvD}, we limit ourselves to recall previously read propositions verbatim and further limiting the maximum number of propositions to recall.
+In system \textsc{TreeKvD}, we limit ourselves to recall previously read propositions verbatim and further limit the maximum number of propositions to recall.
 This design choice limits the possibility of recalling important propositions back into working memory.

-Third, attachment of an incoming proposition tree to the current memory tree is done by connecting one node in memory tree to one node in the incoming tree.
+Third, attachment of an incoming proposition tree to the current memory tree is done by connecting one node in the memory tree to one node in the incoming tree.
 Whilst this strategy guarantees that the resulting structure remains a tree, as KvD requires, many potentially useful connections are ignored.
 We address these limitations in the design of the next system.

-\subsection{GraphKvD}
+\subsubsection{GraphKvD}

 The second proposed system, \textsc{GraphKvD}, considers instead a single underlying structure for long-term memory and short-term memory.
-Long-term memory is modeled as a weighted undirected graph of propositions where edge weights represents strength of argument overlap.
-Working memory, instead, is modeled as a subgraph of long-term memory that preserves properties of KvD micro-structure, i.e.\ a tree with constrained size.
-Such modeling of memory modules allows for richer connections between incoming proposition trees and working memory, in addition to giving the system efficient access to nodes connected to memory tree nodes, significantly increasing the coverage of content during scoring.
-We now proceed to elaborate on how \textsc{GraphKvD} simulates human memory.
+Working memory is modeled as a subgraph of long-term memory that preserves properties of KvD micro-structure, i.e.\ a tree with constrained size.
+Such modeling of memory modules allows for richer connections between incoming proposition trees and working memory, in addition to giving the system efficient access to nodes neighboring memory tree nodes, significantly increasing the coverage of content during scoring.
+We now proceed to elaborate on how \textsc{GraphKvD} instantiates Algorithm~\ref{alg:kvd}.